 Now that your meat has reached the room temperature, it’s time for the salt hack that’ll take your cooked steak to another level of deliciousness.

-Apply salt evenly on the surface; this will create a juice that the meat will absorb.
-The meat will preserve more moisture and become juicier.
+Apply salt evenly on the surface; this will draw out juices that the meat will reabsorb.
 To enhance flavor, add pepper, and any of your favorite seasoning.
 It’s that simple!
 Do not push the salt into the meat, as it will reduce the tenderness.

 Once the meat is properly covered with your seasoning, wrap it in plastic.
-Let it sit for half an hour to allow the seasoning to be absorbed.
+Let it sit for at least half an hour to allow the seasoning to be absorbed.